zamrokk/marketpulse-v2/docs/src/indexer.md

    sqd deploy
    ```

-1. Wait until it is completely sync at 100% , and then on the [GraphQL UI > General > URL](https://app.subsquid.io/squids/) and query `bets` (if there is any already on your contract)
+1. Wait until it is completely sync at 100% , and then on the [GraphQL UI > General > URL](https://app.subsquid.io/squids/) and query `bets`

 # Update the frontend

-All bets are indexed, so there is no need to call the blockchain node RPC.
+All bets are indexed, so there is no need to call the blockchain node RPC anymore.

 > Note : Other great ideas would be to
 >
 > - Change the `calculateOdds` function and use aggregated bet amounts directly from the indexer API to faster dapp execution and avoid to loop on the bets arrays
-> - Store historical odds data to be able to display great graphs
+> - Store historical odds data to be able to display great graphs on the frontend page

 1. Go bask to your frontend app